Remarks on groups of bundle automorphisms over the Riemann sphere: Holomorphic gauge-fixing of logarithmic connections

 whose existence and uniqueness, for a given representative of the class $[\Pi_{n}]$ in $\mathrm{W}_{N}\setminus \mathrm{W}(r)/\mathrm{W}_{N}$, follows from a similar argument to lemmas \ref{lemma:semidirect} and \ref{lemma:factorization}.
 The group $\Aut\left(E_{N}\right)$ acts on $Y$ by restriction to a neighborhood of $z_{n} = \infty$, via left multiplication, preserving the local form of such $Y$.
 The statement of the lemma is equivalent to finding an automorphism $g = \{g_{0}(z),g_{1}(\zeta)\}$ such that $g_{1} Y$ can be furthermore expressed in the form

 where $N' = \Ad\left(\Pi^{-1}_{n}\right)(N)$.
-Such $g$ can be constructed inductively, in terms of the holomorphic $\zeta$-germ $g_{1}$, as a product of monomials of fixed degree; the only algebraic requirement to be satisfied is that the elements of every $jk$-block of
+Such $g$ can be constructed inductively, in terms of the holomorphic $\zeta$-germ $g_{1}$, as a product of matrix monomials of fixed and increasing degree; the only algebraic requirement to be satisfied is that the elements of every $jk$-block of